uio-bmi/immuneML/docs/source/tutorials/how_to_import_the_data_to_immuneML.rst

 The first step of any immuneML analysis is to import the dataset that will be used.
 There exist three types of datasets in immuneML:

 - **repertoire datasets** should be used when making predictions per repertoire, such as predicting a disease state.
+  When importing a repertoire dataset, you should create a :ref:`metadata file <What should the metadata file look like?>`.

 - **sequence datasets** should be used when predicting values for single immune receptor chains, such as antigen specificity.